haigarmen/Fastspi-/Notes/notes.md

 1) Merge Sensor Into New Code

-2) Don't turn off when no reading - timeout
+2) Don't turn off when not reading - timeout

 3) Pulse sensor on and off